kaizhu256/node-utility2/README.md

 - add shell-function shNpmPackageNameListGetFromUrl, which allows shNpmdocRepoListCreate to create npmdocs directly from npm-website
 - enable auto-cancel-mode by default when creating travis-repo
 - rename function listForEachAsync -> onParallelList
-- streamline build-process for 'npm publishAfterCommitAfterBuild' into only 2-stages (alpha and beta)
+- streamline build-process for 'npm publishAfterCommitAfterBuild' to just one stage (alpha)
 - none

 #### this package requires